Emotions got the better of me, says dropped Sterling | Malay Mail

 “Let’s get focus on our game on Thursday,” Sterling added.

-The Daily Mail reported that Gomez and Sterling had to be separated by teammates yesterday after a “physical confrontation”.
+The Daily Mail reported that Gomez and Sterling had to be separated by teammates on Monday after a “physical confrontation”.

 The pair had also clashed on the field towards the end of Sunday’s match.